jssolichin/React-Native-BeAuthentic/readme.md

 * Double dates
 * and more!

-Never have another boring conversation again talking about the weather... (it's always sunny in California (and Philadelphia))
+Never have another boring conversation about the weather again... (it's always sunny in California (and Philadelphia))

 Made with love using React Native in Sunny California.
 Source on https://github.com/jssolichin/react-native-beauthentic